Click here to view Tradier Brokerage's Form CRS.

 Withdrawals can be done by ACH, check request or wire request.

-Once logged into your account, click the tab at the top labeled “fund”.
+Once logged into your account, click the tab at the top labeled “Funding”.
 This will bring you to the ACH funding page.
-From this funding page, select withdrawals on the left menu.
-This will load the ACH withdrawal request.
+From this funding page, you can request ACH deposits and withdrawals.
 ACH withdrawals are limited to $25,000.00 per day.
+ACH’s must be make to the current banking account on record.

-Once logged into your account, click the tab at the top labeled “fund”.
+Once logged into your account, click the tab at the top labeled “Funding”.
 This will bring you to the ACH funding page.
-From this funding page, select withdrawals on the left menu and then click the checks tab on the withdrawal page.
+From this funding page, scroll down to the checks section.
+Checks can only be mailed to the name and address of record.

-Once logged into your account, click the tab at the top labeled “fund”.
+Once logged into your account, click the tab at the top labeled “Funding”.
 This will bring you to the ACH funding page.
-From this funding page, select withdrawals on the left menu and then click the wires tab on the withdrawal page.
+From this funding page, scroll down to the wires section.
 This will provide you access to the wire transfer PDF that must be completed.
 Please complete the form, sign it and return it to us via email, firstname.lastname@example.org or fax, 980-229-4715.
 Wire transfers must be received by 1:00 PM EST to be processed the same day.
+Wire requests must be made to the account name on record.

 Exchange and NMS listed stocks, ETFs and listed options (equity, index and ETF) are all available at Tradier Brokerage.
 Mutual funds and bonds are available (except for municipal securities), but these must be manually placed via a phone call to a broker on our trade desk.
-We will not be accepting orders for pink sheet or OTCBB securities at this time.
+We do not accept orders for pink sheet or OTCBB securities at this time.

 Yes, both cash and margin accounts have some trading restrictions based on the amount of funds in the account and the frequency with which these funds are used.
 These rules are set by the Federal Reserve, the SEC and FINRA.
 These rules apply to all customers at all industry firms.
 Regulation T governs the use of funds in a cash account and the Pattern Day Trading rules dictate the frequency of trading in a margin account.

 A day trade is defined as opening and closing the same position on the same day.
 Margin accounts are allowed to have 3 day trades take place in a rolling 5 day period.
 A 4th day trade during this period would flag the investor as a Pattern Day Trader.
-Pattern Day Traders must maintain $25,000 in their account at all times.
-If a day trade is placed in a Pattern Day Trade account with less than $25,000 the amount of buying power in the account will be reduced until the account value is brought back up to $25,000.
-Please click here to see the Day Trader section on the FINRA Website (http://www.finra.org/investors/smartinvesting/advancedinvesting/daytrading/p005906).
+Pattern Day Traders must start each day with at least $25,000 equity.
+If a Pattern Day Trader account drops below $25,000 no purchases can be made until the account value is brought back up to $25,000.
+One exception to reset the PDT status is permitted each 90 days.
+Please click here to see the Day Trader section on the FINRA Website (https://www.finra.org/investors/insights/am-i-pattern-day-trader).

 There are four major order types when trading stocks and options.
 You also have the choice to mark your order as good for the day or good until canceled.
 These terms are defined below: